 Manufacturers design the trucks to function in a particular manner, and adjustments made to it may alter the plan and increase wear and tear to the truck.

-It is certain that the joints get damaged faster when adjustments is made to the front suspension.
+It is certain that the joints get damaged faster when adjustments are made to the front suspension.

 But small changes like 2 inches or less will not cause wear like big differences.